UC Master Gardeners, Santa Clara County, CA

 Lawn, by Donna Lee

 As the weather changes, many of our management techniques have to change.
 Lawns need more water as the temperature increases and the humidity lowers.
-But please be sure not to overwater, too much water is being wasted by going below the root zone or running off.
+But please don't overwater; too much water is wasted by going below the root zone or running off.
 Adjust timers monthly throughout the year.
 In the warmer months, lawns may need water twice a week.
 It is not good to water daily.
 If watering is daily and brief, the roots will stay shallow and susceptible to drying and burning.
 Be sure to water as early in the morning as possible to avoid evaporation.
 This also helps reduce fungal diseases by giving the grass time to dry out during the day.
 Poor watering practices are the main reason for dead and dying areas in lawns and a common source of urban runoff.

 Make sure you are mowing to a height appropriate for your type of grass.
 Mow frequently enough so that only one-third of the leaf is removed at any one time.

 Fertilizing is important, even if you are grasscycling, which only provides about 20% of a lawn's fertilizer needs.
-Grass is all leaf so the primary nutrient needed is nitrogen.
+Grass is all leaf, so the primary nutrient needed is nitrogen.
 Keep on top of weed removal.

 Thatch is the layer of living and dead grass material (blades, rhizomes, stolons) that can build up on the surface of the lawn.
 A thin layer protects the soil surface and shallow roots from drying out from the sun, but a thick layer prevents water from getting through.
-You can remove dead grass material on the soil surface with a special thatch rake to allows water to reach the roots more easily.
+You can remove dead grass material on the soil surface with a special thatch rake to allow water to reach the roots more easily.

 More Information: The UC Guide to Healthy Lawns